-- Designated Emphasis in Computational Science and Engineering (DE-CSE)
+- Designated Emphasis in Computational Science and Data Science and Engineering (DE-CSDE)

 The goal of the DE-CGB program is to train a new generation of computational biology researchers by enhancing and facilitating interactions between faculty, postdoctoral scholars and students in the Associated Programs through a flexible and integrated research and teaching environment which transcends traditional departmental boundaries.
 Upon successful completion of all requirements and dissertation, your transcript and diploma will read, "PhD in Biostatistics with a Designated Emphasis in Computational & Genomic Biology."